 Although Doctrine and Covenants 124:41 says that the LDS temple ordinances were “kept hid from before the foundations of the earth,” they are suspiciously close to those used in Freemasonry.
 Signs, grips, oaths, and tokens used in Mormonism are so similar that one can’t escape the suspicion Smith “borrowed” these Masonic practices, especially since he became a Mason on March 15, 1842 (Documentary History of the Church 4:550-551).

 Mormon Apostle Heber C. Kimball, himself a Mason, saw a parallel between the endowment and Freemasonry.
-In an 1842 letter he wrote to Mormon Apostle Parley Pratt, Kimball stated: “…thare is a similarity of preast Hood in masonary.
+In an 1842 letter he wrote to Mormon Apostle Parley Pratt, Kimball stated (spelling intact): “…thare is a similarity of preast Hood in masonary.
 Br Joseph ses masonry was taken from preasthood but has become degenerated, but menny things are perfect” (The Mysteries of Godliness: A History of Mormon temple worship, p.40).
 The first three presidents of the Mormon Church were all Masons.
 LDS historian Reed C. Durham, Jr., insists Joseph Smith did in fact use the Masonic ceremony as a springboard for the Mormon ceremony.
 He wrote, “There is absolutely no question in my mind that the Mormon ceremony which came to be known as the Endowment, introduced by Joseph Smith to Mormon Masons initially, just a little over one month after he became a Mason, had an immediate inspiration from Masonry” (No Help For the Widow’s Son, 1980, pg.
 17).

 A person need only look closely at the outside structure of the Salt Lake City Temple to see many designs peculiar to Masonry.
 These include the All-Seeing Eye, the inverted five-pointed star (known as the eastern star), and the clasped hands or grip.
 All of these were a part of Freemasonry long before Smith incorporated them.
 Markings in the “Garments of the Holy Priesthood,” worn by temple Mormons, also bear resemblance to the compass, square, and level of Freemasonry.